Everest Base Camp Trek in February: Guide, Tips & Itinerary

 Other Recommended Treks in Everest Region for February

-If the Everest Base Camp trek is too challenging for you can opt for a shorter duration/distance trek like the Everest Panorama Trek or an easier one like the Jiri to Everest Base Camp Trek.
-This is a 10-days trek all the way to Thyangboche at 3860m to give you the best view of Everest Mountains within the shortest duration.
+If the Everest Base Camp trek feels too challenging for February, you can choose shorter or lower-altitude treks like the Everest Panorama Trek, which still offers excellent views of Everest with fewer cold nights.
+This is a 10-day trek all the way to Tengboche at 3860m to give you the best views of the Everest region within the shortest duration.

 Or you could do a 15-day trek to Gokyo and Gokyo Ri in the Everest region.
 And if you are feeling extra brave, opt for the Everest Base Camp and Gokyo Lakes Trek.